-Examine the processes of social and cultural life in human societies past and present, near and far through the undergraduate programs at UBC Sociology.
+Examine processes of social and cultural life in human societies past and present in the undergraduate programs at UBC Sociology.

 Study topics such as inequality, gender and sexuality, race and ethnicity, law and criminal activity, immigration, families, and more.